-If you are receiving a service that is being ended, suspended or reduced, you must file an appeal on or before the later of ten (10) days following Superior’s mailing of the denial letter (ten days from the postage stamp date on the envelope), or on the intended effective date of the proposed action.
+If you are receiving a service that is being ended, suspended or reduced, you must file an appeal on or before the later of ten (10) business days following Superior’s mailing of the denial letter (ten business days from the postage stamp date on the envelope), or on the intended effective date of the proposed action.

 Superior will keep providing the benefits while your appeal is being reviewed, if: